ncollectd/ncollectd/src/plugins/jolokia/README.md

 [https://jolokia.org](https://jolokia.org)
 ) MBean.
-It sends a pre-configured JSON-Postbody to the servlet via HTTP commanding the jolokia Bean to reply with a singe JSON equipped with all JMX counters requested.
+It sends a pre-configured JSON-Postbody to the servlet via HTTP commanding the jolokia Bean to reply with a single JSON equipped with all JMX counters requested.
-By reducing TCP roundtrips in comparison to conventional JMX clients that query one value via tcp at a time, it can return hundrets of values in one roundtrip.
+By reducing TCP roundtrips in comparison to conventional JMX clients that query one value via tcp at a time, it can return hundreds of values in one roundtrip.
 Moreof - no java binding is required in collectd to do so.